By Malinda Geisler, content specialist, Ag Marketing Resource Center, Iowa State University.

 Summer squash varieties are small, fast growing and usually consumed while the fruit is immature, before the seeds and rinds begin to harden.
 The three primary types of summer squash grown in the United States are zucchini, yellow and scallop.

+Both summer and winter squash have edible skin, seeds and blossoms, as well as the flesh inside.
+Additionally squash vines, zucchini in particular, can be cut up and used as a noodle substitute.
 Squash is used primarily for the fresh market.
 Per capita consumption of squash has grown in recent years and was 5.1 pounds in 2016.

 The United States imports the most squash in the world.
 On average, the United States imports 300,000 MT of squash each year.
 In 2016, squash imports were valued at $384 million.
 Mexico supplies 90.7 percent of the squash imports to the United States.